 School History

-The Seventies marked the beginning of the tradition of St Catherine's.
+The Seventies marked the start of the St Catherine's tradition.
 The school was officially opened by Archbishop Rush in 1973 and was run by the Presentation Sisters.
-The initial enrolment consisted of children in Years One and Two situated in one small block of six classrooms.
-Over the ensuing years, St Catherine's quickly grew and this necessitated the construction of another block of classrooms and the Administration block.
-With the closure of a neighbouring school, there was a significant increase in the school’s enrolment in 1979.
-As the Year Seven classes had to be conducted in the Administration block, a third block of classrooms was needed.
-Also during these years, the church had been extended and a convent built to accommodate the large community of Presentation Sisters who worked in St Catherine's Primary School, St Thomas More Secondary College and the Catholic Education Office.
+Initially, it had children in Years One and Two in one small block of six classrooms.
+Over the years, St Catherine's grew quickly, leading to the construction of another classroom block and the Administration block.
+In 1979 , with the closure of a nearby school, enrolment increased significantly.
+Year Seven classes had to be held in the Administration block, so a third classroom block was built.
+During these years, the Church was extended, and a convent was built to house the large community of Presentation Sisters who worked at St Catherine's Primary School, St Thomas More Secondary College and the Catholic Education Office.

-The Nineties, because of changing demographic patterns, found a smaller school community but one that was no less vital.
-This technological decade saw the computerisation of the School Office and the Library as well as the establishment of computer centres in the various areas of the school.
+The Nineties, because of changing demographic patterns, the school community became smaller , but it remained just as important.
+This decade saw the introduction of computers in the School Office and Library, and the creation of computer centres in different parts of the school.

-Throughout five decades, St Catherine's has maintained a commitment towards treating each student as a unique individual and it is this philosophy which has created the spirit that is evident within the school.
+Throughout five decades, St Catherine's has maintained a commitment towards treating each student as a unique individual.
+This approach has created a special spirit within the school.
 St Catherine's is proud to continue this tradition into the future.

 © Brisbane Catholic Education, St Catherine’s Catholic Primary School (2015)